 I’m an English Muffin fanatic.
 They’re complete breakfast heaven to me, especially when turned into a breakfast egg sandwich.
-I vaguely remember baking a batch eight or nine years ago and as far as I remember, they turned out pretty good.
-So, now that I have time and space to do some baking again, English Muffins were on the top of my list.
+I vaguely remember baking my first batch eight or nine years ago and as far as I remember, they turned out pretty good.
+So, now that I have time and space to do some baking again, Homemade English Muffins were on the top of my list.

 After looking at a good 20+ recipes, I decided to work off of this one on allrecipes.com.
 After reading a bunch of reviews, I made a few changes.